Kyleg142/localsage/README.md

 ## Installation 💽
 Install a Python package manager for your OS.
 Both [**uv**](https://github.com/astral-sh/uv) and [**pipx**](https://github.com/pypa/pipx) are highly recommended.\
-Local Sage can also be ran in a container via Docker.

 ###### For `uv`, open your terminal and type:
 ```bash